Travel guide

 The conclusion is clear: the traditional roaming model is designed to extract maximum profit from uninformed travelers.
 Knowing the alternatives is your best defense.

 There are several ways to get data without roaming abroad.
-Each has its advantages and disadvantages depending on the destination, the duration of the trip, and your travel profile.
+Each has its advantages and disadvantages depending on the destination, the duration of the trip, and your profile as a traveler.

 Cost: Free in many cases.

-Drawback: Only works indoors.
+Disadvantage: Only works indoors.
 Outside the hotel, you lose connection.
-Additionally, public Wi-Fi networks pose security risks if you don't use a VPN.
+Additionally, public WiFi networks pose security risks if you don't use a VPN.

-This option works for very sedentary travelers who spend most of their time at the accommodation, but it is not practical for moving around the city, using real-time maps, or working remotely.
+This option works for very sedentary travelers who spend most of their time at their accommodation, but it is not practical for moving around the city, using real-time maps, or working remotely.

 Cost: variable per day for rental.

-Drawback: You have to pick it up and return it at the airport or receive it by mail.
-Adds an extra device to charge.
+Disadvantage: You have to pick it up and return it at the airport or receive it by mail.
+It adds an extra device to charge.
 If the battery runs out, you lose connection.

 Useful for travel groups where several people share the same connection, but impractical for solo travelers or very busy itineraries.

-3. Local SIM card in the destination country
+3. Local SIM card from the destination country

-Cost: variable depending on the destination and included gigabytes.
+Cost: variable depending on the destination and the included gigabytes.

 It is the most economical option if the trip lasts more than two weeks and is concentrated in a single country.
-For short or multi-destination trips, the drawbacks outweigh the savings.
+For short or multi-destination trips, the disadvantages outweigh the savings.

 4. Data eSIM (the best option for most)